On direct images of twisted pluricanonical sheaves on normal varieties: Preliminaries

-This subsection roughly parallels \S 2.2.
-Let $f: Y\rightarrow X$ be a proper morphism from a smooth variety $Y$ onto a normal variety $X$.
-Set $d=\dim Y-\dim X$.
-Suppose $E=f^{-1}(X_{\text{sing}})$ is a divisor, with reduced induced closed subscheme structure.
-As before, let $U$ be the smooth locus of $X$ and $V=f^{-1}(U)$.
-Suppose that $f$ has connected fibres, then by \cite[Prop.
-7.6]{Kollar86} (Though it states for the projective case, one can reduce the statement to general case by compactification), it holds that
+Let $f: Y\rightarrow X$ be a surjective proper morphism from a smooth variety $Y$ to a normal variety $X$ of relative dimension $d=\dim Y-\dim X$.
+Suppose $E=f^{-1}(X_{\text{sing}})$ is a divisor, with the reduced induced structure.
+As before let $U$ be the smooth locus of $X$ and $V=f^{-1}(U)$.
+Moreover suppose that $f$ has connected fibres.
+By \cite[Prop.
+7.6]{Kollar86}, \footnote{Though it states for the projective case, one can extend the statement to general case by compactification.} it holds that

 For $a\ge 0$, we have a natural map